kronius12/DU-screen-linesbox/README.md

 **1) Edit the content table,** which is a table where each line of text and/or an image is itself represented by a table.

-Provide the following as a table:
+Provide the following as a table `t`:
-*  `.boxBackgroundColor` (optional) = background colour of the box
+*  `t.boxBackgroundColor` (optional) = background colour of the box
+*  `t.boxRadiusLines` (optional) = corner radius in multiples of default font size
+*  `t.boxRadius` (optional) = corner radius in pixels, overriding `.boxRadiusLines`
-*  `contentLine, contentLine, ...` = content, each a table representing a line of text, an image, or both
+*  `t = {contentLine, contentLine, ...}` = content to display, each a table representing a line of text, an image, both, or white space

-Where `contentLine` is a table with these elements, all optional:
+Where `contentLine` is itself a table `c` with these elements, all optional:

-*  `.message` = one line of text of one style
+*  `c.message` = one line of text of one style
-*  `.imgPath` = relative path URL to a NQ approved image or local resource
+*  `c.imgPath` = relative path URL to a NQ approved image or local resource
-*  `.align` = text alignment, either "left", "right or "center" (default)
+*  `c.align` = text alignment, either "left", "right or "center" (default)
-*  `.colorRgba` = text colour RGB in [0..255] eg. {255,255,255,1.0} is white
+*  `c.colorRgba` = text colour RGB in [0..255] eg. {255,255,255,1.0} is white
-*  `.style` = name of style
+*  `c.style` = name of style
-*  `.lineHeight` = relative vertical distance from line above, or image height in lines; a "line" is defined by lineHeightDefault so can be in pixels, as pitch is adjusted accordingly; text is middle aligned vertically within the line, and lines a vertically justified.
+*  `c.lineHeight` = relative vertical distance from line above, or image height in lines; a "line" is defined by lineHeightDefault so can be in pixels, as pitch is adjusted accordingly; text is middle aligned vertically within the line, and lines a vertically justified.
-*  `.imgPosX`, `.imgPosY` (both or none) = absolute top left pos of image relative to text box;
+*  `c.imgPosX`, `c.imgPosY` (both or none) = absolute top left pos of image relative to text box;
      image is centred and starts just below the line above if no pos given.
-*  `.imgWidth`, `.imgHeight` (both or none) = size (for aspect ratio if no pos); aspect ratio defaults to 1.0 if either height or width are missing;
+*  `c.imgWidth`, `c.imgHeight` (both or none) = size (for aspect ratio if no pos); aspect ratio defaults to 1.0 if either height or width are missing;

   Images scale to fit .lineHeight if no pos given, keeping aspect ratio, and any text will write on top, middle aligned on the image.
 NQ recommends not relying on this order, so image layer and optional box layer are input parameters.

-  It is possible to specify a negative .lineHeight with no message or image, followed by a tall image, to create interesting effects such as an image behind multiple lines of text.
+  It is possible to specify a negative .lineHeight with no message or image, followed by one with a tall image, to create interesting effects such as an image behind multiple lines of text.

 **2) Optionally edit the styles.** The following elements are optional, but one fully-specified `default` style must be given.
 Where an attribute is not defined, the default value is used.